 Find an Approved Solicitor on the Kent Reliance (a trading name of OneSavings Bank plc)

-Examples of recent questions relating to the Kent Reliance Solicitor Panel
+Common questions asked concerning the Kent Reliance Conveyancing Panel

 How do I search for a local solicitor on the Kent Reliance conveyancing panel?
-I have a car and am prepared to travel up to 20 kilometers to meet the conveyancer.
+I have a car and am prepared to travel up to 20 miles to meet the conveyancer.

-Feel free to make use of the find a conveyancing panel search on this website.
+Feel free to make use of the find a conveyancing panel tool on this page.
 Please choose the lender and your location and you will see a number of lawyer located nearest you.
 Alternatively you can type in the name of your proposed law firm and see if they are listed as being on the Kent Reliance solicitor panel.

 Transfer of Equity for Kent Reliance